Info

 Show Notes provided by Mallard Creatives

-What CEO do you follow? — Jeff Bezos
+What CEO do you follow? — Clay Collins

-If you could let your 20 year old self know one thing, what would it be? —There’s so much to do in this world.
-Keep working.
+If you could let your 20 year old self know one thing, what would it be? — I should have been bolder.
+I could have made bigger business moves.

 Time Stamped Show Notes: